grafana/grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 Add a region annotation:

-1. Press Ctrl (or Cmd on macOS), then click and drag across the graph to select an area.
+1. Press Ctrl (or Cmd on macOS) and hold, then click and drag across the graph to select an area.
 1. In **Description**, enter **Performed load tests**.
 1. In **Tags**, enter **testing**.
 1. Click **Save**.

+## Using annotations to correlate logs with metrics

 Manually annotating your dashboard is fine for those single events.
 For regularly occurring events, such as deploying a new release, Grafana supports querying annotations from one of your data sources.
 Let's create an annotation using the Loki data source we added earlier.